Angela Buchdahl: Senior Rabbi at Central Synagogue

 In 2013, Buchdahl was named the Senior Rabbi of the Central Synagogue.
 She is the first woman and the first Asian-American to be their Senior Rabbi.
 On July 1, 2014, Buchdahl succeeded Peter Rubinstein as Senior Rabbi at Central Synagogue.
-She is the first woman and first Asian-American to hold the post in the Synagogue's long history, and one of only a few women serving as leaders of a major U.S. synagogue.
+She is the first woman and first East Asian-American to hold the post in the Synagogue's long history, and one of only a few women serving as leaders of a major U.S. synagogue.
 Central Synagogue has membership of over 7,000, over $30 million in endowment, and approximately 100 full-time employees.

 In December 2014, she was welcomed by President Barack Obama to lead the prayers at the White House Hanukkah celebration.
 At the podium, Buchdahl commented on how special the scene was, asking the President if he believed America's founding fathers could possibly have pictured that a female Asian-American rabbi would one day be at the White House leading Jewish prayers in front of the African-American president.
 Her speech on the meaning of Hannukah and religious freedom met with applause and cheers.
 Writer Abigail Pogrebin, who also served as President of Central Synagogue (where Buchdahl is Senior Rabbi), noted that as Buchdahl "stood alongside the African-American president and led us in the Hebrew blessing over the candles, there was a moving magnificence both in that unlikely tableau and in the sound of a Jewish prayer filling The People's house".

 On March 22, 2019, Buchdahl opened the doors of Central Synagogue to hundreds of worshipers from a nearby mosque ravaged by fire.

 In December 2019, the Jewish Telegraphic Agency named her among the Jews who defined the 2010s, and stated, "The choice of Buchdahl to replace the retiring Rabbi Peter Rubinstein elevated a woman and a Jew of color to a position of virtually unprecedented prominence in the Jewish world and made Buchdahl a potent symbol of the changing face of American Judaism."

 On January 15, 2022, Buchdahl was called by and spoke with the hostage-taker in the Colleyville synagogue hostage crisis at the Congregation Beth Israel synagogue in Colleyville, Texas.
 The hostage taker said that he had a bomb, and asked Buchdahl to use her position of influence to secure Aafia Siddiqui's release from prison.
 After the call, Buchdahl immediately contacted law enforcement.

 Buchdahl conducts interfaith weddings at Central Synagogue for couples who say they "are committed to creating a Jewish household".
 She appears in the PBS documentary 18 Voices Sing Kol Nidre.